-For most businesses, it’s now abundantly clear that video marketing is effective. it increases audience engagement, generates leads, and, ultimately, drives revenue.
-As these benefits become clearer, Many companies that used to be skeptical of video production are committing to video marketing strategies for 2021 and beyond.
+As most savvy businesses now know, video increases audience engagement, generates leads, and, ultimately, drives revenue.
+As these benefits have become clearer over the years, Many companies that used to be skeptical of video’s impact are committing to video marketing strategies for 2024 and beyond.

 As these late adopters join the video scene, we wanted to share our approach to maximizing the marketing assets that you create throughout your video project.
 You may assume that your goal is to create one single video, distribute it, and then move on.
 While this will still deliver value (after all, distributing almost any video is better than nothing), there are opportunities throughout the production itself and beyond to capture additional content and repurpose your video for other use cases.